 While a limited number of Society staff are working on-site to ensure continuity of essential operations and security of facilities, the vast majority of staff have transitioned to remote work.
-The Society is complying with all government regulations and guidance and using the best available science to ensure a safe work environment once re-entry into the workplace becomes possible.
-Keeping the health and safety of its employees and members in mind, and consistent with the Society's core value of Safety, the Society cancelled its spring national meeting and held its fall national meeting virtually.
+The Society is complying with all government regulations and guidance and using the best available science to ensure a safe work environment as we have started a phased re-entry into the workplace.
+Keeping the health and safety of its employees and members in mind, and consistent with the Society's core value of Safety, the Society conducted its spring national meeting virtually and held its fall national meeting as a hybrid meeting with both a virtual component and an in-person component in Atlanta.
 In both instances, the Society provided virtual platforms for researchers to share scientific papers and to facilitate networking.

-The Society's pandemic response plan has multiple facets and continues to evolve as the pandemic unfolds.
-In response to the needs of its members and the chemistry community, the four strategic plan goals were adapted to the COVID-19 challenges as follows:
+The Society's pandemic response plan has multiple facets and continues to evolve as the pandemic stretches on.
+In response to the needs of its members and the chemistry community, the five strategic plan goals were adapted to the COVID-19 challenges as follows:

-- 1) Provide Information Solutions by delivering indispensable chemistry-related solutions to address global challenges of COVID-19 - 2) Empower Members and Member Communities by offering additional webinars, enhanced career services, new benefits for those impacted by COVID-19, and virtual conferences - 3) Support Excellence in Education by fostering the development of innovative, relevant and effective chemistry-related education in response to COVID-19 - 4) Communicate Chemistry's Value by publishing informational videos and encouraging active engagement of ACS experts with the media and in government
+- 1. Provide Information Solutions by delivering indispensable chemistry-related solutions to address global challenges of COVID-19 - 2.
+Empower Members and Member Communities by offering additional webinars, enhanced career services, new benefits for those impacted by COVID-19, and virtual conferences - 3.
+Support Excellence in Education by fostering the development of innovative, relevant and effective chemistry-related education in response to COVID-19 - 4.
+Communicate Chemistry's Value by publishing informational videos and encouraging active engagement of ACS experts with the media and in government - 5.
+Embrace and Advance Inclusion in Chemistry, ensuring a welcoming and supporting environment to all ACS members, employees, and volunteers